 A silent killer, an invisible disease!

-It is invisible as no one knows you are suffering from it, and that it takes determination, motivation and having to make life style changes to keep yourself well.
+It is invisible as no one knows you are suffering from it, and it takes determination, motivation and having to make lifestyle changes to keep yourself well.

 What is blood pressure?